 - The company will be expected to exchange ideas and best practice on a number of topics on an on-going basis.

 - Commitment to the SHIFT Initiative must be provided by a director or senior manager.
-They will be responsible for ensuring compliance with the safety improvement plan.
+They will be responsible for ensuring compliance with any established safety improvement plan.

-- There is a modest annual fee to join and participate in the SHIFT Initiative, but the main contribution is company commitment.
+- There is a modest annual fee to join and participate in the SHIFT Initiative, but the main contribution is company time and commitment.

 Further details of the SHIFT Initiative can be obtained from the Richard Heath (SHIFT Administrator) at the: -